Starting off in dressmaking

 I've linked a printable pattern below.
 You'll need to make a mockup and adjust it to fit you.
-It is based on male dimensions plus some boobies of 42 inch bust, 38 inch underbust, 37 inches belly (measured at the widest point).
-It came out roughly UK size 16.
+It is based on male dimensions (wearing C-cup breast forms) of 42 inch bust, 38 inch underbust, 37 inches belly (measured at the widest point).
+It came out roughly UK size 16 to 18.
 There is no seam allowance in the pattern.

 You are welcome to print out the pattern and use it in your own work.
 The pdf pattern can be printed, then the pages taped together to allow the pattern to be cut out.

 It won't print from the internet.
 After clicking the pattern link save the page from your browser then open it in Adobe Acrobat viewer (free).
 Press print, then under paper size select poster and 100% scale.
 It's worth printing a single page first to make sure the grid marks around the edges are 1 inch apart.

 Download the pattern here: laicey-mk1-pattern.pdf For copyright please try to throw me a link if you reproduce the pattern, otherwise use is as you like.

 What I like and don't like

 I am amazed how it worked out.
 I had a lot of compliments on it's outings.
 The full lining makes it very comfortable to wear.

 I don't like the materials.
 I used a synthetic satin and it has noticeable crinkles below the bust after it's first outing and it doesn't like to be ironed.
 I shall be careful to use more natural materials in the future.